alexriss/SpmImageTycoon.jl/README.md

 [![Build Status](https://github.com/alexriss/SpmImageTycoon.jl/workflows/CI/badge.svg)](https://github.com/alexriss/SpmImageTycoon.jl/actions)
 [![Coverage](https://codecov.io/gh/alexriss/SpmImageTycoon.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/alexriss/SpmImageTycoon.jl)

-## Get in touch
+## Get in touch and contribute

+Contributions are very welcome.
+Please post issues, suggestions, and pull requests on github.
+If you want to contribute to the code, take a look at the [technical background](#technical-background) and [contribution guidelines](CONTRIBUTING.md); and please get in touch with me.

-Please post issues, suggestions, and pull requests on github. <a href="https://twitter.com/00alexx">Follow me on twitter</a> for updates and more information about this project:
+<a href="https://twitter.com/00alexx">Follow me on twitter</a> for updates and more information about this project:
 <a href="https://twitter.com/00alexx"><img src="https://img.shields.io/twitter/follow/00alexx?style=social" alt="Twitter"></a>

 ## Related projects